elbaza1/o.wafi-y.elbaza/README.md

 ---

 ## How to ?
-Before running this project, you must install dependencies for sure using **pom.xml** , then after it, start by creating a Mysql Database, called sir, or you can configure it on **persitence.xml**.
-Once finished run the **jpaTest.java** for the java part.
+Before running this project, you must install dependencies for sure using **pom.xml** , then after it, start by creating a Mysql Database, called sir, or you can configure it on **persitence.xml**.<br>Once finished run the **jpaTest.java** for the java part.
 Otherwise for the Rest/Servlet part, run tomcat7, you can do that by using maven console and running goal
 - tomcat7:run
 Then you will have access to the home page on